Modular credit scheme

-Generally you will follow a set diet of modules at level 1 but there may be more choice at levels 2 and 3.
-For some programmes, particularly where there are professional body requirements, you may have a set diet at each level.
+Generally, you follow a set diet of modules at level 1 but there may be options at levels 2 and 3.
+For some courses, particularly where there are professional body requirements, you may have a set diet at each level.

 telephone